mtumilowicz/terraform-basics-modules-workshop/README.md

         * aws with localstack
         * secrets management
 * plan for the workshop
-    * follow the hints in directories:
+    * fill the scaffolds and follow the hints in directories:
         1. pt1_basics
         1. pt2_modules
         1. pt3_remotebackend